-The Company provides medical and life insurance benefits for eligible retirees.
+The Company provides medical benefits for eligible retirees.

-- Eligible retirees under age 65 can choose the Retiree Value Plus Option, the Retiree Standard Medical (RSM) Option or the Retiree HMO (RHMO, if you reside in Puerto Rico).
-You must timely pay monthly contributions for retiree coverage. - There is no Company-sponsored age 65 or over retiree medical coverage. - Home-Based Reservations, Reduced Workweek Reservations and Premium Service Guest Relations Representatives are not eligible for any retiree benefits.
+- Eligible retirees Pre-65 can choose the Retiree Value Plus Option, the Retiree Standard Medical (RSM) Option or the Retiree HMO (RHMO, if you reside in Puerto Rico).
+You must timely pay monthly contributions for retiree coverage. - Home-Based Representatives or Level 84 Premium Services Representatives are eligible for any retiree benefits. - When you reach age 65, your retiree medical coverage terminates.
+If you wish to do so, you will have the opportunity to purchase Medicare Supplement coverage directly from UnitedHealthcare.